-Potpourri of 32 Interesting Gadget -Free Activities to Keep Your Children Engaged and Happy During Forced Vacation 2020
+Potpourri of 32 Interesting Gadget -Free Activities to Keep Your Children Fruitfully Engaged and Simply Happy

 Vacation 2020.
 A vacation that started much ahead of schedule and threatens to continue for quite some time.
 A vacation where resources might be limited, where we are learning new ways of working and connecting, where your dream vacation will remain just that, where the question as to when schools will reopen remains a question mark.